 For those who want to wander the narrowest alleys and see the oldest homes, head to The Rocks.
 This is where European settlers first landed in Sydney.
-Many 19th-century sandstone buildings still stand, though they are dwarfed by the CBD’s shiny new skyscrapers.
-There are pubs and cafes aplenty, along with old-fashioned apothecaries and au courant shops to help you while away an afternoon.
-While the cruise ship passenger terminal is an eyesore that seriously detracts from the neighborhood’s charm, its rooftop does afford great views of the harbor.
+Many of the neighborhood’s original 19th-century sandstone buildings are now home to cafes and shops.
+While the cruise ship passenger terminal is an eyesore that seriously detracts from the area’s charm, its rooftop does afford great views of the harbor.
 (Unless a ship is docked, then you are out of luck.)

 When I Googled what foods to eat in Australia, “lamingtons” showed up on every list.
-What’s a lamington, you may ask?
-It’s sponge cake covered with chocolate and flaked coconut, often layered with jam filling.
-As a friend of mine proclaimed, the bigger and messier the better.
-Never one to pass up dessert, I headed to Flour and Stone bakery who reportedly makes of some of the best lamingtons in Sydney.
-This jumbo version features vanilla sponge that’s been soaked in pannacotta for a super moist result.
+This sponge cake covered with chocolate and flaked coconut, often layered with jam filling, is a national treasure.
+Never one to pass up dessert, I headed to Flour and Stone bakery for one of the best lamingtons in Sydney.
+This jumbo version features vanilla sponge that’s been soaked in panna cotta for a super moist texture.
 I will take one of these tasty treats over Vegemite any day.
 Hashtag sorry not sorry.

 Tell me: What do you think are the best things to do in Sydney?